casper-network/docs/source/docs/casper/workflow/developers/querying.md

-# Querying the Network
+# Querying a Casper Network

 The Casper node supports queries for users and developers to obtain information stored on the blockchain.

 This document assumes:

-1. You have met the [prerequisites](setup.md)
+1. You have met the [prerequisites](/dapp-dev-guide/setup.md)
-2. You are familiar with the structure of the [Global State and the Blockchain Design](../design/index.md) to query data from the network
+2. You are familiar with the structure of the [Global State and the Blockchain Design](/design/index.md) to query data from the network

 When sending a query, it is important to note that the request will be routed to a single node in the network.
 You can request several types of data from a node: